Faculty of Graduate Studies and Research

 - funding from global institutions, available to either non-Canadian or Canadian faculty or graduate students

 *internal opportunities available to enrolled, eligible SMU graduate students*

-~ up to $500 awarded by the Faculty of Graduate Studies and Research for graduate students with confirmed conference presentations.
-Download the form here to apply for the October 1 or April 1 deadline.
+Conference Travel Fund~ up to $500 awarded by the Faculty of Graduate Studies and Research for graduate students with confirmed conference presentations.
+Deadline - April 1 and October 1.

 ~ an opportunity from the Faculty of Graduate Studies and Research to help international graduate students offset higher levels of program fees compared to domestic graduate students.
-Download the form here and apply for either the October 1 or February 1 deadline.
+Deadline - October 1.

 EXTERNAL SCHOLARSHIP OPPORTUNITIES